iangreenleaf/blog_house/_drafts/basement-egress.md

 My kind of people!

 I don't remember the details of the window options but we got an Anderson 400 Series, I believe because it was a step up from the basic option and my research suggested it would do an acceptable job.
-We splashed out for the more spendy timber lining instead of a basic galvanized metal sheet.
+We splashed out for the more spendy timber lining on the well itself instead of a basic galvanized metal sheet.
 I'm very glad we did, even though it raised the price considerably.
 A window with a galvanized well would be _fine_ and would do the job adequately, but I don't think it would actually make the room better.
 The timber well is attractive enough that the window becomes an asset and really adds to the ambiance of the room.
-It's also much more attractive from the outside.
+It's also much prettier from the outside.
 Galvanized wells are always a little funky and tend to feel like something you want to screen, while this one serves as a feature in the landscape.

 Most of the effort that goes into an egress window isn't the window itself, it's digging a big old hole in the ground for the egress.
 It was a two person operation: they brought in a mini-excavator and two wheelbarrows and one person operated the scoop while the other basically ran back and forth carrying loads of dirt to the area I had designated.
 He'd run one wheelbarrow to the dirt pile while the other one was being filled, then run it back, swap for the full one, and start again.
-That guy must sleep soundly at night.
+That guy must sleep well at night.

 Having a six-foot hole dug in your yard is a good opportunity to learn about the soil profile.
 Once I showed interest, the guy doing the digging helpfully told me about what he had noticed.